1

 Sincerely,

-Felicia S. Tucker”
+Felicia S. Tucker

-The cover letter persuasively presents the candidate’s relevant experience, qualifications, and achievements.
+This registered nurse cover letter persuasively presents the candidate’s relevant experience, qualifications, and achievements.
 The candidate communicates how her skills align with the employer’s needs and demonstrates confidence and enthusiasm for the opportunity.
 Let’s see how she expands on her skills to help elaborate on her resume:

 A cover letter helps promote your resume — but your resume acts as an essential building block for your job search.
 This concise summary helps hiring managers trace your training, experience, skill development, and accomplishments.
 The following help articles, online tools and sample can help you improve your resume.